 We hope to have another baby.
 Sometimes women with endometriosis can get pregnant more easily the second time.
 Or, maybe I will need another trip to New Zealand to have another baby!

 Professor Neil Johnson is the President Elect of the World Endometriosis Society.
-Find out more about his story here.
+Learn more here.